Air Force Airman/Airwoman

 Air force airmen/airwomen may do some or all of the following:

-- operate and maintain military equipment, including weapons, radios and vehicles
+- operate and maintain military equipment, including weapons, radios, planes and helicopters

 - train in areas such as navigation, first aid and fitness